 Nuts and Bolts

 What are the General Standards?
-How are they different than the standards for my functional area?
+How are they different than the standards for my functional area(s)?

 A number of characteristics are common to all functional areas and these commonalities demand inclusion in all current and future CAS standards.
-As a result, General Standards were devised that CAS representatives unanimously agreed were relevant to all the functional areas within student support programs and services championed by CAS member associations.
+As a result, General Standards were developed and signify the content that CAS representatives unanimously agreed is relevant to all the functional areas within student support programs and services championed by CAS member associations.
 The CAS General Standards are reviewed and revised prior to the publication of each new edition of the CAS Professional Standards for Higher Education.

 Why is there bold italics, bold, and regular print in the Standards for my area?